deanabriggs/recipe_app/README.md

 This software is self-contained allowing for it to be used on a signle device without a network connection.

+To start the project, ensure Python is installed on your system.
+Then enter "python main.py" in the terminal.
+Some environments will use "py main.py" instead.

 [Software Demo Video](https://youtu.be/UWvvncjU9e8)

 # Relational Database